botsman/hxasync/README.md

 Project is at very beginning.
 Probably a lot of bugs.

 This library allows you to add `async` and `await` keywords in Python and JavaScript code almost the same way you would do it in the native code.
+Theoretically, support of C# could be added since Haxe 4.2 if there is such a demand.

 Example: